Three (2006 film): Plot

 Kevin is sent to an institution and Jennifer visits him there.

 Cast

 Critical reception

 Rotten Tomatoes, a review aggregator, reports that 5% of 37 surveyed critics gave the film a positive review; the average rating is 3.3/10.
 The sites' consensus reads: "Thr3e is a shoddily made, thrill-free thriller that isn't half as good as the several movies it borrows from (Adaptation, Saw, Se7en)."
 The film also has a noticeable resemblance to the plot of a film script created by the character Donald Kaufman in the film Adaptation.

 Rotten Tomatoes ranked Thr3e #84 on its "The 100 Worst Reviewed Films of All Time: 2000–2009" list.

 Box office

-Three opened in just over 450 theaters and drew in US$700,000 its first weekend.
-The film had officially left the box office 17 days after it opened and grossed just over a million dollars.
+Three opened in just over 450 theaters and grossed $700,000 in its first weekend.
+It officially left the box office 17 days after it opened and grossed just over $1 million.